lukewiwa/lukewiwa.github.io/blog/setup_mangum_in_aws_lambda_for_django.md

 <!--more-->

 The first step is to setup the handler function itself.
 The tutorial in the official docs outlines this process but I like to add a little extra processing to the handler for running select management commands.
 This could be abstracted out further than here but I find the migrate command enough for my needs.
+Add the following to `asgi.py`.

 ```python
 from django.core.asgi import get_asgi_application